Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Implementation

 \subsection{Results}

 The results for the mock catalog, both with and without noise, are displayed in Figure~\ref{fig:mock_results}.
 Since the tangential statistic is expected to vanish in the presence of pure noise $(\langle\Gamma_{+}(\theta)\rangle_{\mathrm{noise}} = 0)$, the significance of each detection is quantified by the signal-to-noise ratio $\mathrm{S/N} = \Gamma_{+}/\sigma_{+}$.
-As expected, the tangential statistic $\Gamma_+(\theta)$ peaks within $3 ^\circ$ of the true filament orientations with significance $>5\sigma$ (see Table \ref{tab:mock_results_table}).
-Additionally, a lower-significance ($3\sigma$) peak is detected in the direction of the secondary cluster, resulting from the tangential alignment of the cluster shear along the filter axis.
-This implies that the presence of a secondary cluster in the field can lead to a spurious filament detection.
-To validate our results, we perform the analysis on 10 realizations of pure-noise shear fields and find no peaks with significance greater than $2\sigma$, indicating that the $\gtrsim 2\sigma$ peaks observed in signal-plus-noise runs are unlikely to be noise-induced artifacts.
+As expected, the tangential statistic $\Gamma_+(\theta)$ peaks within $4 ^\circ$ of the true filament orientations with significance $>5\sigma$ (see Table \ref{tab:mock_results_table}).
+Additionally, a lower-significance ($1.7\sigma$) peak is detected in the direction of the secondary cluster, resulting from the tangential alignment of the cluster shear along the filter axis.
+This implies that the presence of a secondary cluster in the field can lead to a marginal albeit spurious filament detection.
+Such contamination from secondary clusters can be preliminarily identified and flagged by applying WL filters optimized for detecting galaxy clusters \citep{maturi2005} or via optical cluster finding algorithms \citep{redmapper2014, amico2018}.
 In the next section, we discuss a strategy to eliminate false positives arising from cluster contamination.